0xSero/partisia-docs/docs/smart-contracts/abiv.md

-# Partisia Blockchain Smart Contract Binary Formats
+# Smart Contract Binary Formats

 A Partisia Smart Contract utilizes three distinct binary formats, which are described in detail below.